MSec-H2020/MTSA-NodeRed-Translator/README.md

 By invoking MTSA, you can get the Controller script as shown in the following figure.
 ![Controller](./figures/Controller.png "MTSA output (CNT Input)")

 Next, enter this Contorller script and the dictionary data shown in the following figure into CNT.
+This dictionary data is a script that describes which node the controller event represents in Node-RED.
 ![DictionaryData](./figures/DictionaryData.png "DictionaryData(CNT Input)")

 From these two inputs, you can get the flow data (in json format).
+CNT then uses the controller and dictionary data to automatically generate a Node-RED program that is guaranteed to be safe.
+By loading this Node-RED program in Node-RED, we can achieve a Node-RED system with guaranteed safety requirements.
 Once the flow data has been loaded into Node-RED, the entire task is complete.
-You can get the flow as shown in the following figure.
+And you can get the flow as shown in the following figure.
 ![Output](./figures/Output.png "CNT Output")